small-universe/vuepress-python/docs/index.md

-::: tip Thanks
+::: warning Thanks
+- The website is powered by [VuePress 1.x](https://vuepress.vuejs.org/zh/)

-The logo is powered by [uugai.com](http://www.uugai.com/)
+- The logo is provided by [uugai.com](http://www.uugai.com/)
 :::